changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 ```

 This proposition isn't some masterful insight, but it is at least more complex
-than the proposition that all things are equal to themselves!
-Let's see how we
+than the proposition that things are equal to themselves!
+Let's see how we can
-can get the type checker to accept this.
+get the type checker to accept this.

 First let's just try stuffing `Refl` there.